ryanj/hearts/README.md

 hearts-websocket
 ================

-This is a working Hearts application using 'websocket' nodejs library.
-Hearts is distributed under the General Public Licence.
+This is a working Hearts application using 'websocket' nodejs library.<br>
+This software is distributed under the General Public Licence.

 <h3>Compile dependencies:</h3>